HTTPArchive/almanac.httparchive.org/src/content/en/2021/third-parties.md

 ## Performance impact of third parties

+Using third parties can have a noticeable impact on performance.
+That's not necessarily a consequence of them being a third party per se—the same functionality implemented by a site owner as a first-party resource would often cause similar performance issues—if not worse, given the expertise the third party should have on the particular field.

+So it's not the fact they are third-party resources, so much as what those resources are doing.
+And most third-party usage depends on the third-party service, rather than just as a place to serve it from.

-It's difficult to definitely explain the performance impact of third parties on websites.
-While there are certainly impacts on needlessly loading up your website with every third-party tool, widget, tracker and whatever else you can think of, that's also true of first-party content.
-Bloat is bad, wherever it comes from, and blaming third parties for making it too easy for websites to add, is perhaps pointing the finger at the wrong party here!
-Site owners have a responsibility to look at the impact of all that third-party content and decide if the functionality is worth the potential performance impact.
-Saying that, as a third party’s business is in allowing their content or service to be hosted on many websites, they have a duty too to ensure they minimise the negative impact of that.
+However, a third party's business is in allowing their content or service to be hosted on many websites, they have a duty to ensure they minimise the negative impact of that.
+Especially since site owners often have limited control over, and influence on the performance impact of third parties other than to use them or not.

 ### Using third-party domains versus self-hosting